SiddiqSoft/CosmosClient/docs/mainpage.md

   - Low-overhead--just not optimized.
   - C++20 sugarcoating
 - JSON everywhere; configuration, I/O, results.
-- Simple interface -- this means we limit the options you can fiddle
 - Implement the SQL REST API
   - All of the responses are JSON documents as returned from Azure Cosmos.
 We do not abstract/encapsulate unless there is value.
   - Implement Azure REST API best practices.